konstantinosmpouros/Algorithms_and_Data_Structures/README.md

 ## Contact

-If you have questions, suggestions, or would like to discuss the algorithms and data structures covered in this repository, please feel free to send me and [email](kostasbouros@hotmail.gr).
+If you have questions, suggestions, or would like to discuss the algorithms and data structures covered in this repository, please feel free to send me an email: kostasbouros@hotmail.gr

 Happy Exploring!